 Candy Crush.
 Mafia wars.
 Farmville.
-If these names sound familiar to you, and irritation sweeps across your brain, than believe me you have a sizeable company of people, including me, who would be willing to sympathize with you.
-And of course, a sizeable one which would still continue to press the invite button on one of these apps, for you to donate a “life”, some points, or some crap which baffles our mind.
+If these names sound familiar to you, and irritation sweeps across your brain, than believe me you have a sizable company of people, including me, who would be willing to sympathize with you.
+And of course, a sizable one which would still continue to press the invite button on one of these apps, for you to donate a “life”, some points, or some crap which baffles our mind.

 And hey, welcome to the world of Social Network Gaming.

 It is not a new trend, but is sure has re-invented itself over time, by fitting itself into the smart-phone dominated social networking phase quite comfortably and happens to be a considerable growth model when viewed with a combination of Mobile+Social Network+Game angle.

 There are many companies which have utilized the opportunity of Social gaming with applications developed on the platforms of these socially notable networking sites like MySpace and Facebook.
 Zynga for instance was one of the early pioneers of “Social Gaming” with games like Poker and Mafia Wars designed to woo the traffic on their websites, to make users stay on them even more than Social networking.
 It did work and now Zynga is a multi-billion Dollar company.

 Moving away from the economic angle, and replacing it with the present day scenario, where Mobile has spruced up the growth of Social network, and with it the Social games as well.
 The virality of the Social Gaming scenario doesn’t seem to be end.
 Games designed are not complex, rather are easy.
 But are fueled by the networking concept of including more people into the gaming fold.
 Requests, ranging from points for referrals to even Virtual life , are the driving force.
 The more your requests are accepted, the more levels you clear!!!